RenatoSGR/aksdeepdive/README.md

 curl http://<app-routing-ip>
 ```

-### 7.1 Set up a custom domain name and SSL certificate with the app routing add-on (we can step to 8.2 section)
+### 7.1 Set up a custom domain name and SSL certificate with the app routing add-on

+**NOTE:** we can step to 7.2 section, since already performed on pre-requisites section)

 On this section we will use the Azure Key Vault integration with the app-routing addon to store the SSL certificate and use it to expose the store-front service via the app-routing addon with a custom domain name.